adityaimamz/family-tree/README.md

 - AI drafts should be treated as reviewable drafts, not final family history.
 - Do not store production secrets in GitHub.
 - Rotate secrets if they are exposed in screenshots, logs, or commits.
+- Rate limiting is applied to API routes via `express-rate-limit`.
+- Security headers are applied via custom middleware.

 ## Current Status

 WarisanAI is a demo-ready full-stack prototype moving from a family tree into a private family archive product.
 The current focus is polishing the app for a judging/demo flow:

-1. Public landing page explains the family memory preservation problem.
+1. Public landing page explains the family memory preservation problem with animated sections.
 2. Authenticated FamilySpace proves the product works with measurable archive progress.
 3. Tree, members, timeline, gallery, stories, and AI-assisted routes demonstrate real product value.
+4. Invite-based onboarding allows families to grow their archive collaboratively.
+5. Space settings with membership management, profile customization, and invite administration.
-4. Platform console shows SaaS-lite operational readiness without exposing private family archive contents.
+6. Platform console shows SaaS-lite operational readiness without exposing private family archive contents.